aimeeu/spinnaker.io/README.md

-# Spinnaker.io Documentation and Community Site
+# Spinnaker.io Documentation and Community Site   DELETE THIS DELETE THIS DELETE THIS

 This site is built using [Hugo](https://gohugo.io) and the [Docsy Theme](https://www.docsy.dev/).